sciZer0/7/v/README.md

 Remarkably, these Public Addresses can be used on any blockchain.

-Namely the creation of such a biggest base of Public Addresses might significantly change the promotion of global b2p projects, along with the lives of billions of people.
+Namely the creation of such a biggest base of Public Addresses might significantly change the promotion of global b2p projects — along with the lives of billions of people.

-With the base, each global b2p project will have the easy and economic tool to promote itself through this biggest-ever user-base, airdropping its incentive points (tokens) to people of the base.
+With such a base, each global b2p project will have the easy and economic tool to promote itself through this biggest-ever user-base, airdropping its incentive points (tokens) to people of the base.

 Including, each **new** global b2p project will have the good opportunity to start up very powerfully.